Tricontinental Conference (1966): Attendees

 The Tricontinental Conference brought together around 500 delegates from the various liberation movements of 82 different countries.
 Though the full guest list was never published by the conference managers due to security concerns, a US Staff Report compiled out of anxiety over the communist nature of the participants succeeded in naming all delegates and involved countries.
 The Tricontinental was the first to include a strong Latin American presence, and the first to emphasize the political alignment of the three continents of Africa, Asia, and Latin America.

 Notable conference attendees included anti-colonialist Amílcar Cabral of Guinea-Bissau and Nguyen Van Tien, the representative of the National Liberation Front of South Vietnam.
-Other prominent figures included Fidel Castro, the Prime Minister of Cuba, and Salvador Allende.
+Other prominent figures included Fidel Castro, the Prime Minister of Cuba, and Salvador Allende, the President of Chile and Asela de los Santos, one of the founder members of the Communist Party of Cuba.
 Notable absentees included Che Guevara, who while fighting in Bolivia sent a letter to be read to the delegates on his behalf; and Mehdi Ben Barka, the intended Chairman of the conference whose disappearance two months prior sparked deep anti-imperialist tones during the event.